 - +6.91% when the dealer pushes with the player on totals of 22 instead of busting.

 Now that you know which rule variations are generally detrimental, let’s examine four of the worst blackjack variants that we found at online casinos.
-All of them produce house edges in excess of half a percent and offer poor rules that decrease players’ long-term theoretical returns.
-These are going to cost you far more money than blackjack games with friendlier rules.
+All of them produce house edges exceeding half a percent and offer poor rules that decrease players’ long-term theoretical returns.
+These games will cost you far more money than blackjack variants with friendlier rules.

 Despite their poorer odds, these blackjack variants still offer better chances of winning compared to other casino games like roulette, online slots, and live game shows.